Our Mission

 Message from the President:

-The American Institute of Chemists (AIC) was founded in 1923 to improve the public perception of the profession.
+The American Institute of Chemists (AIC) was founded in 1923 to improve the public perception of our profession.
 In 1926, the Institute was incorporated in the State of New York.
-The current AIC office is now located at the Chemical Heritage Foundation in Philadelphia, PA.
+The current AIC National Office is now located at the Chemical Heritage Foundation (315 Chestnut Street in Philadelphia, PA).

-The Institute is a national, nonprofit organization, which continues to pursue its original purpose with particular emphasis on promoting the relevance of the chemical profession and its practitioners to society at large.
-It engages in professional enhancement through its prestigious Fellow membership category, awards, meetings, and publications.
-A major service to the profession is the establishment of the credentialing system administered by the National Certification Commission in Chemistry and Chemical Engineering.
+The Institute is a national, non-profit organization that continues to pursue its original purpose of emphasizing and promoting the relevance of the chemical profession and its practitioners to society at large.
+It engages in professional development through its Fellow membership category, awards, meetings, and publications.
+It has also provided a major service to the profession by establishing the credentialing system administered by the National Certification Commission in Chemistry and Chemical Engineering (NCCCCE).

-The objectives of The Institute, as noted in its bylaws, are to advance the chemical professions in the United States, to promote and protect the public welfare by establishing and enforcing high professional standards of practice for these professions, plus to promote the professional, social, and economic interests of its members for the benefit of society at large.
+The objectives of The AIC, per its bylaws, are to advance the chemical professions in the United States, to promote and protect the public welfare by establishing/enforcing high professional standards of practice for these professions, and to promote the professional, social, and economic interests of its members for the benefit of society at large.

 The AIC urges all Members and Fellows to ask themselves, "What can I do for the AIC, today?"
-Please be as generous as you can with a tax-deductible contribution.
+Please be as generous as you can with your commitment of resources and time in supporting the AIC's important mission.

 Sincerely yours,